c0510gy/Tabular-method-solver/README.md

 Approximation: F = a'd' + cd + ad
 ```

-`True solution` means a solution that used DFS method which is designed to guarantee the true solution (minimum possible cost solution).
-Meanwhile, `Approximation` means a solution that used greedy method.
+`True solution` means a solution that used the DFS method which is designed to guarantee the true solution (minimum possible cost solution).
+Meanwhile, `Approximation` means a solution that used the greedy method.

 ## 6. Performance Test

-In this section, we're going to check how well the algorithm works in two perspectives: **runtime**, and **cost of the solution**.
+In this section, we're going to check how well the algorithm works from two perspectives: **runtime**, and **cost of the solution**.

 The main point is comparing the results of two methods which are DFS with search space reduction, and greedy algorithm with max segment tree.

 To measure indexes(Runtime, and cost of the solution) of the algorithm, I set the sample size as 20.
-It means that measures 20 (sample size) times for a single constraint(In this case, number of minterms) ​​and then stores arithmetic mean of those measured 20 values which is representing a measured value of the index for a single constraint.
+It means that measures 20 (sample size) times for a single constraint(In this case, the number of minterms) ​​and then stores the arithmetic mean of those measured 20 values which is representing a measured value of the index for a single constraint.

-Input data was generated in uniformed random.
-And for uniformed input data, I made i<sup>th</sup> sample in each constraint uses i<sup>th</sup> random seed.
+Input data was generated in uniform random.
+And for uniformed input data, I made i<sup>th</sup> sample in each constraint using i<sup>th</sup> random seed.
 It means that samples in the same order in each constraint will have the same random seed.

-You can find the code that used in these tests in the `./test` directory.
+You can find the code used in these tests in the `./test` directory.

 ### 6.1.
 Runtime test